thoth-tech/documentation/Starlight-Documentation-Website/src/content/docs/products/art-gallery/example.md

 ### About Us

 The Art Gallery is a product being created to help sell and advertise rural Art in Australia.
-We made some good progress last trimester and have some amended goals this trimester to move the product forward.
-The key focuses this trimester will be about getting the system deployed with a working knowledge base.
-So future work on the system can be easier we will also look at implementing a CI/CD pipeline.